 Chemistry Endowments and Scholarships

 The following are Endowments and Scholarships housed in or related to the Chemistry Department.
 Please click on the title of a fund for additional information.
-If you wish to contribute to one of these endowed funds, please visit PLU’s gift page and select Division of Natural Sciences Designations (click for more) and then choose Chemistry Department.
+If you wish to contribute to one of these endowed funds, please visit PLU’s gift page and select College of Natural Sciences Designations (click for more) and then choose Chemistry Department.

 The Laurence D. and Bonny M. Huestis Endowment for Faculty/Student Summer Research in Chemistry